InterContinental Dublin

-InterContinental Dublin formerly the Four Seasons Hotel Dublin is a Five Star luxury hotel located in Ballsbridge, on the south side of Dublin.
-Formerly part of the Toronto based Four Seasons chain of luxury hotels and resorts.
+InterContinental Dublin formerly the Four Seasons Hotel Dublin, is a luxury hotel located in Ballsbridge, on the south side of Dublin.
+It was part of the Toronto-based Four Seasons chain of luxury hotels and resorts.
 The InterContinental Dublin was rebranded on 1 January 2015.
 Built in 2001, the hotel has at various times been included in Travel and Leisure's Top 500 hotels since its opening.

-In 2011 the hotel was sold out of Receivership by Anglo Irish Bank to the Livingstone Brother's London & Regional Properties for an estimated €15m.
+In 2011 the hotel was sold out of receivership by Anglo Irish Bank to the Livingstone Brother's London & Regional Properties for an estimated €15m.

-In 2019 the hotel was acquired by a John C. Malone backed vehicle for an estimated €50m.
+In 2019 the hotel was acquired by a John C. Malone-backed vehicle for an estimated €50m.

 The hotel also houses serviced apartments at the penthouse level.